Vietnamese Pho (Homemade Broth!)

 • TOTAL

-Making your own fabulous bowl of Vietnamese pho at home is not hard, all you need is a straightforward recipe, a few secrets and a nice big stockpot.
-We realize our recipe may look daunting, but this is quite simple to do and there is a lot of inactive time while you wait for the broth (we’ve just been extra tedious to share everything we know).
+Making Vietnamese pho at home is easy, especially with our traditional pho recipe.
+We realize our from-scratch recipe may look daunting, but it’s easier than you think, and there is a lot of inactive time while you wait for the broth (we’ve just been extra tedious to share everything we know).

-Makes approximately 3 1/2 to 4 quarts of broth (enough for 6 servings)
+Makes 3 to 4 quarts of broth (4 large or 6 small bowls)

 Watch Us Make the Recipe